-Reports on the costs of implementing plans
+Reporting on the costs of implementing travel reduction plans.

-Generates annual report on commute-related emissions
+Generating an annual report on commute-related emissions and travel reduction progress.